mhayashi1120/Gauche-net-twitter/README.md

 	upload.
 In other words, it creates a Tweet with a picture attached.
 Unlike /docs/api/1.1/post/statuses/update POST statuses/update , this method
 	expects raw multipart data.
-Your POST request's Content-Type should be set to multipart/form-data with the media[] parameter The Tweet text will be rewritten to include the media URL(s), which will reduce the number of characters allowed in the Tweet text.
+Your POST request's Content-Type should be set to multipart/form-data with the media[] parameter .
+See https://dev.twitter.com/docs/uploading-media Uploading Media for a guide
+	to using this method.
+The Tweet text will be rewritten to include the media URL(s), which will reduce the number of characters allowed in the Tweet text.
 If the URL(s) cannot be appended without text truncation, the tweet will be rejected and this method will return an HTTP 403 error.
 	Important : In API v1.1, you now use api.twitter.com as the domain instead of upload.twitter.com.
-We strongly recommend using SSL with this method.
+Use of SSL is required with this method.

 [Function] update/json (https://api.twitter.com/1.1/statuses/update.json)